google/swiftlogfirecloud/README.md

                   print(error.localizedDescription)
                   // Add the file to end of the queue upon error.
 If its a rights error, it will rety ad infinitum cloudManager.reportUploadStatus(.failure(CloudUploadError.failedToUpload(localFile)))
-                  // handle the error, not this is method not called on the main thread...
+                  // handle the error, note this is method not called on the main thread...
                 }
               }
               _ = uploadTask.observe(.success) { snapshot in